mutexlox/NO-FIFTH-GLYPH/README.md

 # No Fifth Glyph

 That fifth glyph in our script is bad!
-This bot kicks (and bans, for a bit) any who say it.
+This bot -v's (for a bit) any who say it.

 To run:

     python mainLoop.py server password [list of chans, " "-split]